Roman chamomile: benefits, dosage, contraindications

 Anticancer

-Some animal research shows that administering an aqueous extract of Roman chamomile at a rate of 140 mg/kg per day for three weeks reduces systolic blood pressure, increases urine flow, and enhances electrolyte excretion.
-Some in vitro research suggests that an aqueous extract of Roman chamomile may have vasorelaxant effects.
+Some animal research shows that administration of an aqueous extract of Roman chamomile at 140 mg/kg per day for three weeks reduces systolic blood pressure, increases urine flow, and increases electrolyte excretion.
+Some in vitro studies suggest that an aqueous extract of Roman chamomile may have vasorelaxant effects.

-Recommended dosage: flowerheads 1-4 g per infusion (10 to 15 min) three times daily.
+Recommended dosage: flower heads 1-4 g per infusion (10 to 15 min) three times a day.

 Interactions